September 2

 But the good news is that proper foot care might help prevent foot ulcers.
 Moreover, the treatment depends on the cause of foot pain and ulcers.

-It’s essential to discuss any discomfort or foot pain with a doctor in order to ensure that it’s not a severe issue because infected ulcers might lead to amputation if they are left neglected.
+It’s essential to discuss any discomfort or foot pain with a doctor to ensure that it’s not a severe issue because infected ulcers might lead to amputation if they are left neglected.

 Risk Factors for Foot Ulcers